jasmineortega/jasmineortega/README.md

 - 👋 Hi, I’m @jasmineortega
 - 👀 I’m interested in intergrating agriculture + computational analytics.
 - 🌱 I’m currently learning... everything!
-But concentrating on Python, very different than C++!
+But concentrating on data analysis in Python.
 - 💞️ I’m looking to collaborate on non-profit, sustainability-oriented work.

 <!---